IBM/openapi-validator/docs/ibm-cloud-rules.md

 <p>To disable the case convention checks for a particular parameter type, simply remove
 the entry for that parameter type from the configuration object.
 <p>If you want to use a different configuration for this rule other than the default configuration
-mentioned above, you'll need to define a new rule within your custom ruleset and modify the configuration appropriately for your needs.
+mentioned above, you'll need to
+<a href="#replace-a-rule-from-ibm-cloudopenapi-ruleset">replace this rule with a new rule within your
+custom ruleset</a> and modify the configuration appropriately for your needs.
 For example, to disable the case convention checks on header parameter names, while enforcing camel case conventions on query and path parameter names, the configuration object would look like this:
 <pre>